even4void/aliquote/content/post/vscode-python.md

 tags: ["python", "emacs"]
 categories: []
 ---
 I tried [VS Code](https://code.visualstudio.com) during a few days for Python development.
-It looks like folks at Microsoft did a really great job at integrating so nicely Python into this IDE, which itself has greatly imporved over time.
+It looks like folks at Microsoft did a really great job at integrating so nicely Python into this IDE, which itself has greatly improved over time.

 <!--more-->